-Our client, an offshore windfarm foundation installation expert, was looking for a way to lift long mono piles with the limited available lifting height.
-The previously used method, a spreader beam with top rigging to the crane hook resulted in a shortage of lifting height.
-The solution was found in the use of a lifting beam type design (bending beam) with the crane hook fully integrated into the beam, resulting in an optimal lifting height set up.
+Our client, an expert in offshore windfarm foundation installations, was looking for a way to lift long monopiles with the limited available lifting height.
+The previously used method, a spreader beam with top rigging to the crane hook, resulted in a shortage of lifting height.
+The solution was found in the use of a lifting beam type design (bending beam).
+Here, the crane hook is fully integrated into the beam, resulting in an optimal lifting height set-up.

-To be able to load test the spreader beam, the beam design was such that the spreader beam could be load tested in two independent load tests, making it possible to use existing load testing facilities instead of building a costly test set up.
-Reducing the cost of a load test, or making a proper load test possible anyway is an important boundary condition in the design of special below-the-hook lifting equipment.
+To be able to load test this new spreader beam, the beam was designed in a way that the spreader beam could be load tested in two independent load tests.
+As a result, existing load testing facilities could be used, instead of building a costly test set-up.

-With this optimized design our costumer was able to lift the required MP lengths while the lift equipment was build, load tested 3rd party certified at minimal cost.
+With this optimised design, our customer was able to lift the required monopile lengths.
+Above all, the lift equipment was build, load tested and 3rd party certified at minimal cost.

-Contact us for more information and let us support your project with Eager.one spreaders and lifting beams.
+Contact us for more information and let us support your project with spreaders and lifting beams.